-A person (hereinafter Complainant) who wishes to avail himself or herself of this grievance procedure may do so by filing a complaint with any District Complaint Manager.
-The Complainant shall not be required to file a complaint with a particular Complaint Manager and may request a Complaint Manager of the same gender.
-The Complaint Manager may request the Complainant to provide a written statement regarding the nature of the complaint or require a meeting with the parent(s)/guardian(s) of a student.
+A person (hereinafter Complainant) who wishes to avail himself or herself of this grievance procedure may do so by filing a complaint with District Complaint Manager. any Complainant shall not be required to file a complaint with a particular Complaint Manager and may request a Complaint Manager of the same gender.
+The Complaint Manager may request the Complainant to provide a written statement regarding the nature of the complaint require meeting with parent(s)/guardian(s) of a student.
 The Complaint Manager shall assist the Complainant as needed.